ublue-os/ubuntu/README.md

   - GNOME Calculator, Calendar, Characters, Connections, Contacts, Evince, Firmware, Logs, Maps, NautilusPreviewer, TextEditor, Weather, baobab, clocks, eog, and font-viewer
 - All applications installed per user instead of system wide, similar to openSUSE MicroOS.
 Thanks for the inspiration Team Green!

-## Other Details

-Images are built here once a day and when changes are pushed to this repo.
-As the Fedora Silverblue images update those changes will propogate to you via this image automatically.
-I'll adjust this based on what Fedora does image publication wise so we're nice and efficient.

 ## Frequently Asked Questions

 What about codecs?

-> So far pulling in Firefox and Celluloid pull in all the right stuff, it's unlikely you'll need extra codecs on the base image.
+> So far pulling in Firefox and Celluloid pull in all the right stuff, it's unlikely you'll need extra codecs

 Are you planning on adding more apps and stuff?

 > Not really, but I'm hoping to do more images like -gaming, -cloudnative, etc. that derive off of this base image.
+Once we figure out a way to cleanly split out application installation from the base image we'll split it up to make it easy to customize.

+I cancelled the first run thing or it failed, how do I rerun it?

+> Running `/usr/bin/ublue-firstboot` will restart the process.
+You might need to delete `~/.config/ublue/firstboot-done` if you ever want to rerun it again.

 Ugh man why didn't you do nvidia drivers while you're at it?